voxeet/comms-sdk-dotnet/Readme.md

 }
 ```

-**NOTE:** The SDK is fully asynchronous, so all methods can throw the [DolbyIOException](https://dolbyio.github.io/comms-sdk-dotnet/dolbyio_comms_sdk_dotnet/DolbyIOSDK/DolbyIOException).
+**NOTE:** The SDK is fully asynchronous and all methods can throw the [DolbyIOException](https://dolbyio.github.io/comms-sdk-dotnet/dolbyio_comms_sdk_dotnet/DolbyIOSDK/DolbyIOException).

 ### 2. Register event handlers

 After initializing the SDK, it is time to register your event handlers.
-Decide to which events you want to add event handlers and add the handlers as in the following example:
+Decide which events you want to add event handlers and add the handlers as in the following example:

 ```cs
 // Registering event handlers